kernelci/kernelci-core/doc/collection-count.rst

  .. note::

-    Not all the query parameters are valid for each collection.
-Please refer to the GET method :ref:`documentation <collections>` of the collection to know which parameters can be used.
+    Not all the query parameters are valid for each resource.
+Please refer to the GET method :ref:`documentation <collections>` of the resource to know which parameters can be used.

  **Example Requests**